Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Sustainable cashmere production

-Requirements: Producers must adhere to criteria that promote animal welfare, support herders' working conditions, and protect the environment.
+What are the Requirements: Producers must adhere to criteria that promote animal welfare, support herders' working conditions, and protect the environment.
 Compliance is verified through regular independent audits.

-Description: Developed by the Aid by Trade Foundation, GCS is an independent standard aimed at improving the welfare of cashmere goats, ensuring sustainable livelihoods for farmers, and safeguarding the environment.
+What does it mean: Developed by the Aid by Trade Foundation, GCS is an independent standard aimed at improving the welfare of cashmere goats, ensuring sustainable livelihoods for farmers, and safeguarding the environment.
 It provides a transparent and traceable system for sustainably certified cashmere.

 Link: The Good Cashmere Standard - Official Website